swfrench/rma-async/README.md

 There's also `async_chain`, which combines the ordering functionality of `async_handle` and `async_after`, as well as `async_wait` for explicitly waiting on completion of an ealier task.
+Note also that task dependencies are specified within C++11 `initialization_list`s (a syntax-light way of specifying multiple dependencies).

 Note that due to the use of progress threads under the hood, we will continue to make progress on executing and communicating asynchronous tasks while